 (1) The amounts in this column do not reflect compensation actually received by the directors nor do they reflect the actual value that will be recognized by the directors.
-Instead, the amounts reflect the grant date fair value for option grants made by us in fiscal 2011, calculated in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 and, in the case of Dr. Tilman, an additional \$21,594 in incremental fair value for an option modification effected in January 2011 in connection with the termination of his service on the Board of Directors.
-On September 1, 2010, each director, other than Mr. Lynch, received a stock option to purchase 4,000 shares of our common stock at an exercise price of \$9.76 per share granted under the Northern Technologies International Corporation 2007 Stock Incentive Plan, the material terms of which are described in more detail under the heading "Executive Compensation -Stock Incentive Plan."
-Such options vested in full on September 1, 2011 and will expire on August 31, 2015 or earlier in the case of a director whose service as a director is terminated prior to such date.
-In addition, on September 1, 2010, Mr. Chenu received an additional stock option to purchase 2,000 shares of our common stock in consideration for his service as Chairman of the Board.
+Instead, the amounts reflect the grant date fair value for option grants made by us in fiscal 2012, calculated in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718.
+On September 1, 2011, each director, other than Mr. Lynch, received a stock option to purchase 4,000 shares of our common stock at an exercise price of \$16.45 per share granted under the Northern Technologies International Corporation Amended and Restated 2007 Stock Incentive Plan, the material terms of which are described in more detail under the heading "Executive Compensation -Stock Incentive Plan."
+Such options vested in full on September 1, 2012 and will expire on August 31, 2016 or earlier in the case of a director whose service as a director is terminated prior to such date.
+In addition, on September 1, 2011, Mr. Chenu received an additional stock option to purchase 2,000 shares of our common stock in consideration for his service as Chairman of the Board.
 The terms of this stock option are identical to the other director stock options granted on that date.
 See "-Non-Employee Director Compensation Program-Stock Options."
 The grant date fair value and incremental fair value associated with these awards and as calculated in accordance with FASB ASC Topic 718 is determined based on our Black-Scholes option pricing model.
-The grant date value per share for the options granted on September 1, 2010 was \$3.60 and was determined using the following specific assumptions: risk free interest rate: 1.31%; expected life: 5.0 years; expected volatility: 49.2%; and expected dividend yield: 2.0%.
-The incremental fair value for the option modification in January 2011 was determined using the following specific assumptions: risk free interest rate: 1.31%; expected life: 5.0 years; expected volatility: 49.2%; and expected dividend yield: 2.0%.
+The grant date value per share for the options granted on September 1, 2011 was \$7.14 and was determined using the following specific assumptions: risk free interest rate: 1.31%; expected life: 5.0 years; expected volatility: 48.8%; and expected dividend yield: 0%.

-(2) The table below provides information regarding the aggregate number of options to purchase shares of our common stock outstanding at August 31, 2011 and held by each of the directors listed in the above Director Compensation table.
-Note that because of the grant date, neither the Director Compensation table above nor the table below reflects option grants on September 1, 2011.
+(2) The table below provides information regarding the aggregate number of options to purchase shares of our common stock outstanding at August 31, 2012 and held by each of the directors listed in the above Director Compensation table.
+Note that because of the grant date, neither the Director Compensation table above nor the table below reflects option grants on September 1, 2012.
 See "-Non-Employee Director Compensation Program-Stock Options."